 • An RNN unit computes a weighted combination of input data, \(x_t\), and the previous hidden state, \(h_{t-1}\), applies an activation function, and updates the hidden state to \(h_t\).

-• RNN is composed of repeating units that unfold over time, where each unit passes recurrent information stored in the hidden state from one time step to the next.
+• Is composed of repeating units that unfold over time, where each unit passes recurrent information stored in the hidden state from one time step to the next.

-• RNN is prone to the well-documented vanishing gradient issue when processing long sequences.
+• Is prone to the well-documented vanishing gradient issue when training on long sequences.

 LSTM (Long Short-Term Memory)